alimirza093/Shop-Management-Web-App/README.md

 - POST /sell_item/{item_name}
   - Path param: `item_name` (string)
-  - Request body: JSON matching the `SaleRequest` model (see Data contract below).
+  - Request body: JSON matching the `SaleRequest` model (quantity:int).
-  - Decrements the `quantity` by the requested sale `quantity` if enough stock is available.
+  - Behavior: verifies item exists and that requested quantity is available, subtracts the sold quantity from the stored `quantity`, and returns the sold and remaining quantities.
-  - Responses: success message with sold quantity and remaining quantity, or an error message if insufficient stock or item not found.
+  - Responses: success message with `item_name`, `sold_quantity`, and `remaining_quantity`, or an error message if item not found or insufficient stock.

 Data contract (Item)